eformat/sno-for-100/README.md

 * change the encryption key for the root volume
 * convert from spot back to on-demand

-Documentation of those settings and more as well as how to incorporate them into the above call are on the ec2-spot-converter tool's homepage.
+Documentation of the settings and how to use them are on the ec2-spot-converter tool's homepage.

 ## Fix the internal node instance references

 After converting to spot, there are a few references to the old instance ID in the cluster which must be remedied so the operators function correctly for the life of the cluster.

 1. Export Env.Vars